Is the Modern State of Israel a Fulfillment of Biblical Prophecy?

 This does not entail, however, that the event is without eschatological significance.
 To reject the premillennial interpretation of ethnic Israel’s return to Palestine is not to make it into mere accident of history.
 But if in fact it is not an historical accident, we are brought again to the question with which we opened this discussion: What does the birth of modern national Israel mean?
 How does it figure into God’s plan of salvation?
 What is its eschatological significance?

 Earlier, I suggested a plausible answer to these fascinating questions.
 In particular, I argued from our exegetical study of Romans 11 that the spiritual rebirth of Israel at large is one of the four or five great NT signs of the imminence of Christ’s Parousia.
-As Paul wrote, “If their rejection be the reconciliation of the world, what will their acceptance be, if not life from the dead” (Rom.
-11:15)?
+As Paul wrote, “If their rejection be the reconciliation of the world, what will their acceptance be, if not life from the dead” (Romans 11:15)?

 The creation of the modern Israel fits well into this scenario.
 Indeed, the words of our Lord himself may well teach this very thing; for when, some two thousand years ago, he spoke God’s word of judgment over ethnic Jerusalem and Israel, he also left them—and us—with a notable glimmer of hope: